thosgood/this-weeks-finds/markdown/201-250/week205.md

     T*(fg) = T*(f) T*(g)                     T*(1) = 1

-Conversely, any sufficiently nice homomorphism from functions on Y to functions on X will come from some map T: X \to Y this way!
+Conversely, any sufficiently nice homomorphism from functions on Y to functions on X will come from some map T\colon  X \to  Y this way!
 Here I'm summarizing a whole bunch of different theorems, each of which goes along with its own precise definition of "space", "map", and "nice".